…You shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth.” Acts 1:8

-Thank you for praying for our family and for the ministry in Uganda.
-We are praying for all of you as well.
+Thank you for praying for our family and for the ministry in Uganda and South Sudan.